 Termination risk The Building Authority uses the International Swap Dealers Association Master Agreement (Master Agreement), which includes standard termination events, such as failure to pay and bankruptcy.
 The Schedule to the Master Agreement includes "additional termination events".
 The additional termination events provide that the swap may be terminated by the Building Authority if the counterparty's credit quality rating falls below certain levels or the counterparty fails to have a rating.
-Further, the swap may be terminated by the counterparties if the long-term, unsecured, unenhanced senior debt rating of any bonds issued by the Building Authority or the counterparties may terminate the swaps if the other party fails to perform under the terms of the contract.
+Further, the swap may be terminated by the counterparties if the long-term, unsecured, unenhanced senior debt rating of any bonds issued by the Building Authority is withdrawn, suspended or falls below certain levels or the Building Authority fails to have a rating.
+The Building Authority or the counterparties may terminate the swaps if the other party fails to perform under the terms of the contract.
 The Building Authority may also terminate the swaps at its option.
 If the swap is terminated, the variable-rate bonds would no longer carry a synthetic fixed interest rate and the Building Authority's interest payment will be based solely upon the rate required by the related bonds as issued.
 When a termination event occurs, a mark-to-market (or fair market value) calculation is performed to determine whether the Building Authority is owned money or must pay money to close out a swap position.
-A negative fair value means the Building Authority would realize a gain and receive a termination payment to settle the swap position.
+A negative fair value means the Building Authority would incur a loss and need to make a termination payment to settle the swap position.
+A positive fair value means the Building Authority would realize a gain and receive a termination payment to settle the swap position.

 Contingencies All of the Building Authority's swaps include provisions that require the Building Authority to post collateral in the event its credit rating falls below certain levels.
-In the event the Building Authority is rated A2 by Moody's Investors Service or A by Standard & Poor's, the Building Authority would need to post collateral equal to amounts above the fair value of its swaps in liability positions above \$10.0 million.
+In the event the Building Authority is rated A2 by Moody's Investors

+Service or A by Standard & Poor's, the Building Authority would need to post collateral equal to amounts above the fair value of its swaps in liability positions above \$10.0 million.
 In the event the Building Authority is not rated or rated below A3 by Moody's Investors Service or below A- by Standard & Poor's the Building Authority must post collateral in the amount of the fair value of the swaps in liability positions .
 The collateral posted is to be in the form of cash, obligations guaranteed by the U.S. Treasury, or negotiable debt obligations issued by the Federal Home Loan Mortgage Association or the Federal National Mortgage Association.
-If the Building Authority's credit rating is Aa2 from Moody's Investors Service and AA from Fitch Ratings at June 30, 2012; therefore, no collateral has been posted.
+If the Building Authority does not post collateral, the derivative instrument may be terminated by the counterparty.
+The Building Authority's credit rating is Aa2 from Moody's Investors Service and AA from Fitch Ratings at June 30, 2012; therefore, no collateral has been posted.